After Catching On To Scam Attempt, Woman Wants To Warn Others Against Norton Security Impostor; 'It Started Getting Stranger And Stranger'

 “It wanted me to download something.
 Well, now I’m getting suspicious,” she said.

-Fortunately, Clark realized downloading the software would give this alleged rep control of her computer.READ MORE: Elmhurst University Placed On Lockdown For Hours Because Of Sighting Of Person With Gun
+Fortunately, Clark realized downloading the software would give this alleged rep control of her computer.READ MORE: 2 People Charged In Aurora Carjacking In Wendy's Parking Lot That Left Woman Paralyzed

 “Luckily, my alarm bells went off,” she said.